Sulfur cycle: Human impact

 Human activities have a major effect on the global sulfur cycle.
 The burning of coal, natural gas, and other fossil fuels has greatly increased the amount of sulfur in the atmosphere and ocean and depleted the sedimentary rock sink.
 Without human impact sulfur would stay tied up in rocks for millions of years until it was uplifted through tectonic events and then released through erosion and weathering processes.
 Instead it is being drilled, pumped and burned at a steadily increasing rate.
 Over the most polluted areas there has been a 30-fold increase in sulfate deposition.

 Although the sulfur curve shows shifts between net sulfur oxidation and net sulfur reduction in the geologic past, the magnitude of the current human impact is probably unprecedented in the geologic record.
 Human activities greatly increase the flux of sulfur to the atmosphere, some of which is transported globally.
-Humans are mining coal and extracting petroleum from the Earth's crust at a rate that mobilizes 150 x 10^{12} gS/yr, which is more than double the rate of 100 years ago.
+Humans are mining coal and extracting petroleum from the Earth's crust at a rate that mobilizes 150 × 10^{12} gS/yr, which is more than double the rate of 100 years ago.
 The result of human impact on these processes is to increase the pool of oxidized sulfur (SO_{4}) in the global cycle, at the expense of the storage of reduced sulfur in the Earth's crust.
 Therefore, human activities do not cause a major change in the global pools of sulfur, but they do produce massive changes in the annual flux of sulfur through the atmosphere.